 Audit Instagram Posts

 Next, it’s wise to analyze how your photos are performing.
 You can do this in one of two ways.

 The first option is to select an individual post and click “View Insights.”

-Likes, comments, and saves will appear at the top.
-Under the “Actions” section, Instagram tells you how many profile visits, followers, and website clicks you received.
+Likes, comments, shares, and saves will appear at the top.
+Instagram also tells you how many profile visits the post resulted in and your reach.